achavanga/brewery-challenge/README.md

 ### Conclusion

-The challange gave me a opportunity to research more on components that I can use to improve on my Nodejs skills.
+The challange gave me an opportunity to research more on components that I can use to improve on my Nodejs skills.